teaxyz/chai/db/README.md

 ### URLs

-The URL model represents all URLs associated with packages in open-source.

-> [!NOTE]
-> This model does not establish the URLs associated with a package, that is captured
-> elsewhere.
+The URL model is populated with all the URLs that are provided by the package manager source data - this includes documentation, repository, source, issues, and other url types as well.
+Each URL is associated with a URL type.
+The relationships between a URL and a Package are captured in the PackageURL model.

 Key fields: